dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 ```
 With this it's easy also to follow along this post if you want to try to solve it that way ot to analyze the reading

-Also since I did some writeups of heap challenges before I will skip some basic details of the techniques that will be used, but if you are not familiar with heap exploiation you can read the following articles before if you like:
+Also since I did some write ups of heap challenges before I will skip some basic details of the techniques that will be used, but if you are not familiar with heap exploitation you can read the following articles before if you like:

 https://heap-exploitation.dhavalkapil.com/
 https://github.com/shellphish/how2heap
 https://github.com/dplastico/lockdown-tcache-poison

-### Walktrough & Reverse Engineering
+**Walkthrough & Reverse Engineering**

-You can reverse engineering the whole binary (it's not buig) but I will focus on the functions and sections that will lead us to exploitation.
+You can reverse engineer the whole binary (it's not a bug) but I will focus on the functions and sections that will lead us to exploitation.
 Below you can see the pseudocode from the main function

 ```c
 int __cdecl main(int argc, const char **argv, const char **envp)